 end

 In this example, the click_handler-methods would be automatically wired to click-event of the button at runtime upon the construction of the widget.
-Listing 8 has the framework code that connects the event.
+Listing A.8 has the framework code that connects the event.

-Listing 8: The event connector
+Listing A.8: The event connector

 # Connect Ruby event-handlers / methods to the events in WPF/XAML.